broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 Tabix (0.2.5) - Partial dependancy
 MACS2 (2.1.1.20160309) - Partial dependancy
 Java (1.7) - Partial dependancy
+juicebox

 Python packages:
-numpy
+numpy (1.15.2)
-pandas
+pandas (0.23.4)
+scipy
 intervaltree
-psyam
+pysam
+pyBigWig
-matplotlib - Partial dependancy scipy - Partial dependancy
+matplotlib - Partial dependancy
 ```

 ## Description of the ABC Model

-The Activity by Contact (ABC) model is designed to represent a mechanistic model in which enhancers activate gene expression upon enhancer-promoter contact.
+The Activity by Contact (ABC) model is designed to represent a mechanistic model in which enhancers activate gene transcription upon enhancer-promoter contact.
 In a simple conception of such a model, the quantitative effect of an enhancer depends on the frequency with which it contacts a promoter multiplied by the strength of the enhancer (i.e., the ability of the enhancer to activate transcription upon contacting a promoter).
-Moreover, the relative contribution of an element on a gene’s expression (for example as assayed by the proportional decrease in expression upon CRISPR-inhibition) should depend on the element’s effect divided by the total effect of all elements.
+Moreover, the contribution of a specific enhancer to a gene’s expression should depend on the surrounding context (ie, the strength and contact frequency of other enhancers for the gene).

 To convert this conceptual framework into a practical score (which can be applied genome-wide), we formulated the ABC score: